winterstein/flexi-gson/README.md

 This case happens all the time in Java, either through using interfaces or Maps.
 So we'd like to handle it!

 ## The Parent GSON: Version ??
+TODO rebase of the current version

-This version of GSON was forked from ??
+This version of GSON was "hand-forked" from the old Google Code version control system (which wasn't git).

-TODO now that gson has moved form Google Code to Git and GitHub -- it'd be good to fork the official repo and edit that.
+Now that gson has moved from Google Code to Git and GitHub -- it'd be good to fork the official repo, and re-do our edits to that.

+Unfortunately that is likely to be painful, as they've shifted quite a few classes around.